Zeioth/markmap.nvim/README.md

 $PATH"
 ```
 If you are on windows, the process is the same.
 But the place to set PATH may change from one windows version to another.

+If you prefer using npm over yarn, you can, but make sure you have the user space setted up correctly [here](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) as in many systems this is not enabled by default for npm.

 ## TODOS
 * Add docs so we can use :help markmap